 To produce a part in the AMCM cell, the part shape is first extruded directly onto a die, resulting in a three-dimensional custom preform.
 This preform is then directly fed into the press via a conveyor belt and is instantly molded.
 By extruding the material at or slightly above its melting temperature, the design of the AMCM cell allows the preform to reach the press for molding before the temperature of the material drops below its glass transition temperature.

-Printing in the mold: To reduce cycle time, the AMCM system prints directly in the mold, and the printed preforms are fed to the press via a conveyor belt.
+Printing in the Mold: To reduce cycle time, the AMCM system prints directly in the Mold, and the printed preforms are fed to the press via a conveyor belt.

-The team used the AMCM unit to demonstrate the production of a simple flat panel of 20% carbon fiber reinforced ABS with a total cycle time of 2.5 minutes to complete the printing, pressing, and drying process.
+The team used the AMCM unit to demonstrate the production of a simple flat panel of 20% carbon fiber reinforced ABS with a cycle time of 2.5 minutes to complete the printing, pressing, and drying process.
 In addition, the AMCM cell demonstrated the production of other flat parts, such as drone propellers.

 The advantage of this approach is that parts with less than 1.5 percent porosity can be made compared to traditional injection molding or extrusion molding (ECM) processes.
 The team is also integrating fiber control for 3D printing to align the fibers in the direction of the printed beads to obtain the low porosity of molded molding.

 First test case: UAV propeller blades ORNL expects its AMCM cells to produce commercially available parts, possibly large ones, in high volume.
-As a first test case, technicians fabricated a series of carbon-fiber-reinforced thermoplastic propeller blades for UAVs
+As a first test case, technicians fabricated a series of carbon-fiber-reinforced thermoplastic propeller blades for UAVs.

 While the AMCM cell now installed at MDF is a lab-scale system, it is said to be easily scalable to a production-scale facility and to allow for digitization, digital design, and automation.